Rent safe and private dog parks hosted by locals

 Punish your puppy

-As difficult as it is to control your response, though, it’s important to keep control of your mood.
+As difficult as it can be to control your response, nothing is more important than trying to keep control of your mood.
 Verbally punishing your puppy by yelling or using physical punishment like pushing them away will not solve your nipping problems.
 At best, your dog will think it’s a fun game and redouble their efforts.
 At worst?
-They’ll become afraid of you and feel unsafe, which sets the stage for behavioral problems down the line — and no one wants to live with a companion who doesn’t trust them.
+They’ll become afraid of you and feel unsafe, which sets the stage for behavioral problems down the line.
+No one wants to live with a companion who doesn’t trust them.

 It’s important to meet your puppy’s needs and teach them what to do instead of simply showing them what not to do.
 Imagine how irritated you’d be if all your boss did was tell you that you were wrong!
 That's no way to build a strong bond.